kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 ### 0x05.
 SUMMARY

 <p align="justify">
-In Part 2, we have looked at some of the advanced techniques, such as RollJAM; Rolling-PWN and Keeloq Decryption.
-However, there are many other types of encryption and rolling code algorithms to play with.
+In Part 2, we explored some advanced techniques, such as RollJam, Rolling-PWN, and Keeloq decryption.
+However, there are many other types of encryption and rolling code algorithms to investigate.
 Stay tuned.
 </p>

 ![image](https://github.com/user-attachments/assets/7b6393cb-1021-4fbc-8b60-0bda191ecaa8)